nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     Location of where images folder should be at.
 (Same directory of PowerConnect.jar)
 ![image message](images/images1.png)

-3. Inside the images folder, create a folder called `student` and `parent` if it does not exist.
+3. Inside the images' folder, create a folder called `student` and `parent` if it does not exist.
 ![image2 message](images/images2.png)

     Sample of student image naming format. `images/student/<STUDENT_NAME><STUDENT_CLASS>.png`